 - ¼ cup Apple Cider Vinegar (see note)

-- ¼ tsp Red Pepper Flakes (optional - just add if you want some spice)
+- ¼ teaspoon Red Pepper Flakes (optional - just add if you want some spice)

 - 1 ½ lbs Boneless, Skinless Chicken Breast, chopped into cubes